 University Center Paseo, Main Campus

 Recognize the contributions of Hispanic and Latinx Americans with a variety of fun activities.
-Selena Tribute Band Bidi Bidi Banda will perform and UTSA Student DJ Matt Hinojosa will feature some Latino hits.
-Also, enjoy performances by the Latin Dance Society, Ballet Folkorico de UTSA and Multicultural Greek Council.
+Selena Tribute Band Bidi Bidi Banda will perform.
+Also, enjoy performances by the Latin Dance Society, Ballet Folklorico de UTSA and Multicultural Greek Council.

 Perfect Picadillo Empanadas

 Thursday, Sept.
 21, 6 p.m. – 7 p.m.